Djambi: Death and surrounding of a chief

 Chief dies if completely surrounded and has no necromobile.
 Their pieces will become minions of chief in the maze or the first chief that enter the maze.

-When a player kills the chief of another player, they take control of the remaining living pieces of this one.
+When a player kills an opponent's chief, they take control of the remaining living pieces of that opponent.
 At their turn, they will have the choice between using one of their own pieces, or using one of the captured pieces.

-When a player has no necromobile and their chief is surrounded by corpses, they are eliminated (except if they are in power, in the maze).
-Their pieces now belong to the chief in power.
-If there is no chief in power, then the pieces cannot be moved or killed, until the moment when a chief takes the power, and captures them in that way (they keep control on these pieces even if they leave the maze).
+When a player has no necromobile and their chief is surrounded by corpses, they are eliminated unless they are in power, i.e., in the maze.
+The remaining living pieces of the surrounded chief now belong to the chief in power.
+If there is no chief in power, then those pieces cannot be moved or killed, until the moment when a chief takes the power, and captures them in that way.
+The first chief to seize power by entering the maze keep controls of these pieces even after they leave the maze.